We work in an age where it’s possible to “solve” nearly every business problem with technology.

 Focusing instead on the greyer areas of Process and People can prove more difficult.
 However, aligning both these areas to your planned technology is absolutely vital to successful investment.

-The two things you must do before selecting a contract management solution are assess your Process and People - treating them, at first, as separate business entities.
+The three things you must do before selecting a contract management solution are assess your Plan, Process and People - treating them, at first, as separate business entities.

 Below, we look at these pillars and the approach you should take to analysing them - ahead of making decisions about the technology you want to implement.